fsprojects/FSharp.Data.GraphQL/README.md

 ### Built-in middlewares

-There are some built-in middlewares inside `FSharp.Data.GraphQL.Server.Middlewares` package:
+There are some built-in middlewares inside `FSharp.Data.GraphQL.Server.Middleware` package:

 #### QueryWeightMiddleware